 What is the prognosis for NEC?

-Occasionally problems due occur including scarring or narrowing of the intestine (obstruction) or the inability for the intestine to absorb nutrients properly (malabsorption).
+Occasionally, problems, such as scarring or narrowing of the intestine (obstruction) or the inability for the intestine to absorb nutrients properly (malabsorption) occur.

 Consult your baby's physician regarding the specific prognosis for your baby.

 Gomella T, Cunningham M, Eyal FG, Tuttle DJ.
 Chapter 113.
 Necrotizing Enterocolitis.
 In: Gomella T, Cunningham M, Eyal FG, Tuttle DJ. eds.
 Neonatology: Management, Procedures, On-Call Problems, Diseases, and Drugs, 7e .
 New York, NY: McGraw-Hill; 2013.